 - Glucose is a goofy fan who wants to get into the show.

 Glucose would like to get into the show, but the bouncer says no. Insulin takes pity, tells the bouncer, “He’s with me,” so that goofy glucose gets into the show, and then the cute girl walks away, having done her good deed for the day.

 Now that we have a vision in mind, let’s talk about it in a more scientific manner.
-When the relative level of glucose in the blood is too high, insulin is secreted.
+When the relative level of glucose in the blood is too high, it is secreted.
 Insulin traverses through the body and arrives at the surface of the cell membrane, and a complex process occurs where the glucose transporter type 4 (GLUT4) signaling pathway is activated, which causes a GLUT4 to migrate to the surface.
 There, they begin to actively transport glucose from the blood supply into the cells, where it can be:

 - Used for Fuel